skuep/V0-DBM/README.md

 # V0-DBM
 This is a differential pulley system belt mod for the Z-axis on Voron 0.

 NOTE: Alpha version and heavy work in progress!
+Some things are not yet tested, there WILL be road bumps ahead.

 ## What?
 A differential pulley system!
 It is a long known pulley system for achieving extremely high mechanical advantage using just pulleys and a belt.